-153. The Committee recommended a total reduction in the amount of €149.6 thousand for Major Programme IV-Secretariat of the Assembly of States Parties from its original 2023 proposed budget.
-The Committee thus recommended that the Assembly approve a total budget of €2,988.5 thousand.
+155. The Committee recommended a total reduction in the amount of €149.6 thousand for Major Programme IV-Secretariat of the Assembly of States Parties from its original 2023 proposed budget.
+The Committee thus recommended that the Assembly approve a total budget of €2,988.5 thousand with a decrease of €37.1 thousand (or -1.2 per cent) compared to the 2022 approved budget.